 - Inflatable neck cushion for bus travels overnight

-- hermetical box (for food) plus lots of food.
+- hermetical box (for food) plus lots of food, and one small spoon.

 - 1 water bottle: BPA-free (stainless steel would be best but heavy.
 Aluminium is bad for the environment).